 3. We conducted our audit in accordance with the Standards on Auditing specified under section 143(10) of the Act.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ('(CAI') together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in-accordance with these requirements and the Code of Ethics.
-We believe that the audit evidence we nave obtained is sufficient and appropriate to provide a basis for our opinion.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ('ICAI') together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Information other than the Financiaf Statements and Auditor's Report thereon
+Information other than the Financial Statements and Auditor's Report thereon

-4. The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Annual Report, but does not include the financial statements and our auditor's report thereon.
+4. The Company's Board of Directors are responsible for the other information.
+Other information does not include the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+The Annual Report is not made available to us at the date of this auditor's report.
 We have nothing to report in this regard.

-Responsibilities of Management for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Financial Statements

 - 5. The accompanying financial statements have been approved by the Company's Board of Directors.
-The Company's Board of Directors is responsible for the matters stated in section 134(5) of the Act with respect to the preparation of these financial statements that give a true and fair view of the financial position, financial performance including other comprehensive income, changes in equity and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Ind AS specified under section 133 of the Act.
+The Company's Board of Directors are responsible for the matters stated in section 134(5) of the Act with respect to the preparation and presentation of these financial statements that give a true and fair view of the financial position, financial performance including other comprehensive income, changes in equity and cash flows of the Company in accordance with the Ind AS specified under section 133 of the Act and other accounting principles generally accepted in India.
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error. - 6.
-In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the Board of Directors are responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intend to liquidate the Company or to cease operations, or has no realistic alternative but to do so.